-- a.
-Ensure that the community has the effective child protection policies and procedures and monitor and supervise the compliance thereof; - b.
-Ensure that all the members of the community, visitors and guests are made aware of the child protection policy; - c.
+- Ensure that the community has the effective child protection policies and procedures and monitor and supervise the compliance thereof; - Ensure that all the members of the community, visitors and guests are made aware of the child protection policy; - c.
 Organize and convene the child protection committee for the community; - d.
-Take part in the capacity building activities for the members of the Child Protection Committee and Guidance Counselors/Teachers; - e.
+Take part in the capacity building activities for the members of the Child Protection Committee and Guidance Counselors/Teachers;

+- e.
 Take part in the disciplinary proceedings in cases of offenses committed by students or learners; - f.
 Ensure that the participatory and other rights of children are respected and upheld in all matters and procedures affecting their welfare; - g.
-Ensure that the community adopts a student Code of Discipline to be followed by every student or learner while in their homes or when traveling to and from other places, whether in or off campus;

-- h.
-Coordinate with the appropriate offices and other agency or instrumentality for appropriate assistance and intervention, as may be required in the performance of its functions; - i.
-Ensure that all incidents of abuse, violence, exploitation, discrimination, bullying and other similar acts are addressed.
+Ensure that the community adopts a student Code of Discipline to be followed by every student or learner while in their homes or when traveling to and from other places, whether in or off campus; - h.
+Coordinate with the appropriate offices and other agency or instrumentality for appropriate assistance and intervention, as may be required in the performance of its functions; - Ensure that all incidents of abuse, violence, exploitation, discrimination, bullying and other similar acts are addressed in accordance with the provisions of DepEd Order No. 40, s.
+2012 and DepEd Order No. 55, s.
+2013.